 For most of us, buying a home will be one of the biggest financial undertakings of our lives.
 And even for seasoned business owners, developers, and investors, it’s hard to deny that each new property deal comes with a unique thrill – and a fresh set of challenges waiting to be uncovered.

 When it comes to buying or selling real estate, surrounding yourself with the right team is an unbelievably important step of the process.
 Brokers, insurance agents, inspectors, and, yes, attorneys all have a distinct role to play in making sure that your transaction goes off without a hitch, leaving you with a deal – and a property – that you’ll be happy with for years to come.

 While we may admittedly be a little biased on this front, we think that real estate attorneys have one of the most important jobs there is.
 For buyers and sellers alike, your attorney will be a crucial partner.
-They’ll help with contract reviews and negotiations, look over vital paperwork, assist with title searches and insurance, and generally help you ensure that the right documents get in front of the right people at the right time – leading to the best possible deal for you.
+They’ll help with contract reviews and negotiations, look over vital paperwork, assist with title searches and insurance, and generally help you ensure that you place the right documents in front of the right people at the right time – all resulting in the best possible deal for you.

 Here are five important questions to ask yourself as you look into bringing on the right real estate attorney for your needs:

 1.)
 Are They Qualified?

 A degree up on a wall is one thing – and, undeniably, it’s an important thing.
 But it doesn’t tell the whole story about a lawyer or their team.